Topolectrical circuit realization of topological corner modes: Methods and Appendices

-The circuit board was fit with ceramic chip capacitors [WCAP-CSGP Ceramic Capacitors 0805 (W\"urth Elektronik)] with $1$~nF and $3.3$~nF capacity, respectively, and SMD power inductors with low serial resistance RDC [WE-LHMI SMD Power Inductor (W\"urth Elektronik)] with $3.3$~$\mu\text{H}$ ($R_{\text{DC}} < 76$~m$\Omega$) and $1 \mu \text{H}$ ($R_{\text{DC}} < 27$~m$\Omega$) inductivity.
-All components were pre-characterized with the HP 4194A to obtain tolerances of below 2$\%$ of the nominal component values.
+Finally, the impact of production-related tolerances of the circuit elements (usually at least 10 $\%$) in inductivity and capacitance was investigated by introducing tolerances with a Monte Carlo simulation (Fig.~\ref{app-2}).
+Based on the findings of these simulations, we concluded that our components had to be selected within $<2\%$ tolerance.
+As components with such tolerances were not readily available, all components were pre-characterized with the HP 4194A Impedance Analyzer.
 The HP 4194A was also used to measure differential impedance spectra between the nodes.
-Therefore a differential four terminal measurement between the trivial node in the lower right corner and the nodes of interest in the upper left (i.~e., the topological corner) was performed.
-The analyzer's compensation algorithm was used to cancel out the impedance contribution caused by the measurement feed lines.
+For that purpose, a differential four terminal measurement between the trivial node in the lower right corner and the nodes of interest in the upper left, i.e., the topologically non-trivial corner, was performed.
+The analyzer’s compensation algorithm was used to cancel out the impedance contribution caused by the measurement feed lines.